trangdata/tpot-fss-ms/manuscript.md

 ### Computational expense
 For a dataset of the size simulated in our study (*m* = 200 samples and *p* = 5000 attributes), standard TPOT has a 18.5-hour runtime on a low performance computing machine with an Intel Xeon E5-2690 2.60GHz CPU, 28 cores and 256GB of RAM, whereas TPOT-FSS has a 65-minute runtime, approximately 17 times faster.
-On the same low performance computing machine, each replication of standard TPOT on the expression data takes on average 13.3 hours, whereas TPOT-FSS takes 40 minutes, approximately 20 times faster.
+On the same low performance computing machine, each replication of standard TPOT on the RNA-Seq data takes on average 13.3 hours, whereas TPOT-FSS takes 40 minutes, approximately 20 times faster.

 ## Discussion
 To our knowledge, TPOT-FSS is the first AutoML tool to offer the option of feature selection at the group level.